Melky-Phoe/StateSmurf/DiagramSmurf/README.md

 # DiagramSmurf
-Library for creating State diagrams and changing states
+Library for creating State diagrams and changing states.
+Diagrams are defined by set of vertexes, starting vertexes and transitions.

 ## Requirements